 A UI kit developed specifically for digital fundraising.

 Elements is a fundraising-specific UI kit developed by Fundraise Up.
-It consists of more than 20 components like buttons, inputs, and sliders, that can be easily implemented on your organization’s website.
+It consists of more than 20 components, such as buttons, inputs, and sliders, that can be easily implemented on your organization’s website.

-Elements components are created and managed from the Elements view in the Fundraise Up Dashboard.
-Each component is associated with a Campaign.
+Elements are created and managed from the Elements tab in the Fundraise Up Dashboard.
+Each Element you create is associated with one of your Campaigns.

 Types of components